Anton Otto Fischer: Career as an illustrator

-After moving back to New York City in 1910, Fischer sold his first illustration to "Harper's Weekly", then illustrated an "Everybody's Magazine" story by Jack London, for whom he would illustrate many books and magazine stories until London's death in 1916.
-Also in 1910, Fischer began illustrating for "The Saturday Evening Post", a relationship that would last for forty-eight years.
+After moving back to New York City in 1910, Fischer sold his first illustration to Harper's Weekly, then illustrated an Everybody's Magazine story by Jack London, for whom he would illustrate many books and magazine stories until London's death in 1916.
+Also in 1910, Fischer began illustrating for The Saturday Evening Post, a relationship that would last for forty-eight years.
 He illustrated such stories as Kyne's "Cappy Ricks," Gilpatrick's "Glencannon," as well as serials by Kenneth Roberts, and Nordoff and Hall.
-From 1909 to 1920 he created more than one-thousand illustrations featuring women and babies, pretty girls, dogs and horses, sports, the Navy and the sea.
+From 1909 to 1920 he created more than one thousand illustrations featuring women and babies, pretty girls, dogs and horses, sports, the Navy and the sea.
 He later went on to illustrate Tugboat Annie in 1931.
 He confessed his favorite character was "that old reprobate Glencannon," with the big broom moustache.

-U.S. Navy Commander Lincoln Lothrop had once written to the artist: “My two lads, one of whom is now a twenty-two-year-old lieutenant in the Navy … used to cut out your pictures and pin them on the walls of their rooms. … You are responsible for recruiting many a seagoing lad.”
-His work on seas scapes got Fischer an invitation to lunch with Vice Admiral Russell Waesche, Commandant of the Coast Guard for the purpose of recruiting at the height of World War II.
+U.S. Navy Commander Lincoln Lothrop had once written to the artist: "My two lads, one of whom is now a twenty-two-year-old lieutenant in the Navy … used to cut out your pictures and pin them on the walls of their rooms. … You are responsible for recruiting many a seagoing lad."
+His work on seascapes got Fischer an invitation to lunch with Vice Admiral Russell Waesche, Commandant of the Coast Guard, for the purpose of recruiting at the height of World War II.
 The January 9, 1943, Post described a good encounter with the Vice Admiral.
 Although Waesche knew Fischer was born in (Germany) and anti-New Dealer, but by late that same afternoon, Fischer was sworn in as a lieutenant commander in the Coast Guard.
 He was charged with putting on canvas some of the heroic deeds of the Merchant Mariners and Coast Guardsmen, then considered at the time the least publicized men of the armed forces.
 His drawings are archived in the Coast Guard Academy in New London, Connecticut.

-Also known for illustrating books such as Moby Dick, Treasure Island, and 20,000 Leagues Under the Sea, Anton Otto Fischer died far from his beloved sea in the Catskill Mountains of Woodstock, New York, in 1962 at the age of 80.
+Also known for illustrating books such as Moby Dick, Treasure Island, and 20,000 Leagues Under the Sea, Fischer died far from his beloved sea in the Catskill Mountains of Woodstock, New York, in 1962 at the age of 80.

 The Friends of Historic Kingston hosted a lecture featuring Fischer's great-nephew, Andre Mele, in September 2011.
-Mele remembered 'Uncle Otto' with a heavy German accent who often enjoyed playing the piano and smoking cigars.
+Mele remembered "Uncle Otto" with a heavy German accent who often enjoyed playing the piano and smoking cigars.
 He could frequently be found gardening or listening to the New York Yankees on the radio through his headphones.
 Fischer was often sought after for his investment advice and amassed a $2 million fortune during his lifetime.